Medium Voltage Electronics

 1000 V 450 kW Motor Drives for Railway Traction

-Our 1000 V 450 kW railway traction inverter: 50 % smaller and 30 % lower losses compared to state of the art inverters with efficiencies up to 99,4 %.
+Our 1000 V 450 kW railway traction inverter: 50 % smaller and 30 % lower losses compared to state-of-the-art inverters with efficiencies up to 99.4 %.

 The outsanding efficiency of our 1000 V 450 kW railway traction inverter is achieved by a FEM optimized heatsink, a customized DC link design and paralleled SiC power modules.
 The boundary conditions for railway applications like insulation co-ordination and emergency breaking are considered.
 Further hardware in the loop (HiL) test setups are available.